+(I) A city, incorporated village, or township with a population of 3,000 or lass and a county with a population of 31,000 or more.

+(II) A city, incorporated village, or township with a population of 3,500 or less and a county with a population of less than 31,000.

+(b) The applicant or licensee maintains a minimum inventory on the premises, excluding alcoholic liquor and motor vehicle fuel, of not less than \$10,000.00, at cost, of those goods and services customerly marketed by approved types of businesses.

+(3) The commission shall not prohibit an applicant for or the holder of a specially designated distributor license from owning or operating motor vehicle fuel pumps on or adjacent to the licensed premises if both of the following conditions are met:

+(a) The applicant or licensee is located in either of the following:

-- (i) A city, incorporated village, or township with a population of 3,000 or less and a county with a population of 31,000 or more. - (ii) A city, incorporated village, or township with a population of 3,500 or less and a county with a population of less than 31,000. - (b) The applicant or licensee maintains a minimum inventory on the premises, excluding alcoholic liquor and motor vehicle fuel, of not less than \$12,500.00, at cost, of those goods and services customarily marketed by approved types of businesses. - (4) A person who was Issued a specially designated merchant license or specially designated distributor license at a location at which another person owned, operated or maintained motor vehicle fuel pumps at the same location may have or acquire an interest in the ownership, operation or maintenance of those motor vehicle fuel pumps. - (5) The commission may transfer ownership of a specially designated merchant license or specially designated distributor license to a person who owns or is acquiring an interest in motor vehicle fuel pumps already in operation at the same location at which the license is issued.
+(f) A city, incorporated village, or township with a population of 3,000 or less and a county with a population of 31,000 or more.

+(II) A city, incorporated village, or township with a population of 3,500 or less and a county with a population of less than 31,000.

+(b) The applicant or licensee maintains a minimum inventory on the premises, excluding alcoholic liquor and motor vehicle fuel, of not less than \$12,500.00, at cost, of those goods and services customerily marketed by approved types of businesses.

+(4) A person who was issued a specially designated merchant license or specially designated distributor license at a location at which another person owned, operated or maintained motor vehicle fuel pumps at the same location may have or acquire an interest in the ownership, operation or maintenance of inose motor vehicle fuel pumps.

-Integrated Action (1998), 1998,
+(5) The commission may transfer ownership of a specially designated merchant license or specially designated distributor license to a person who owns or is acquiring an interest in motor vehicle fuel pumps already in operation at the same location at which the license is issued.

-436.1543 Disposition and use of retailers' license and license renewal fees; special fund; "license fee enhancement" defined.
+Disposition and use of retailers' license and license renewal face: special fund: "license fee enhancement" defined.